TEALSK12/apcsa-public/curriculum/README.md

 ### Integrated design environment (IDE) or code editor

 Coding in Java requires the Java Development Kit and a text editor or IDE.
 There are many Java IDEs available.
 There are any IDEs/Coded editors that can be used to teach AP CS A.  Unit 1 includes directions for installing IDE/Code Editor for Eclipse and VS Code.
 You are free to choose the IDE/Code Editor that best fits your class.

-### Textbook

-The TEALS curriculum requires each student to have a copy of the textbook.
-Many assignments require students to complete self-checks, exercises, and programming problems at the end of each chapter from the textbook.
-While Practice-it is available from the University of Washington, it is not necessary.
-As with all software services, it is the school’s sole decision to use the tool according to the use terms and privacy policies provided by its licensor and it is the school’s responsibility to ensure the tool meets it's IT policies.

 ### Detecting Cheating with MOSS